 Another fact of my knitting life is that there are things I read in a pattern before I actually am at that point in my knitting and I go ‘HUH?’.
 Trust me when I say that most of these ‘huh’s’ go away on their own once your knitting has caught up and you realize that there is really just one way how to follow the instructions and that is how you are going to do it.

-What you should never forget is that knitting gives you the perfect opportunity to try out things.
-If it is wrong you can undo.
+What you should never forget is that knitting gives you the perfect opportunity to try out new things.
+If it is wrong, you can undo.
 If you have to do it three, four or maybe even five times until you figure it out or it is perfected, that is ok also.
-And if you are really, really stuck – we’re ready to help!
+And if you are really, really stuck – we’re here to help!